SeisComP/main/apps/gui-qt/scolv/descriptions/scolv.rst

 When waveforms are requested the corresponding widget background is changed according to the current state:

-- yellow: waveforms requested but not yet received
+* Yellow: waveforms requested but not yet received
-- red: acquisition finished and data is not available
+* Red: acquisition finished and data is not available
-- green: waveforms received and acquisition still in progress
+* Green: waveforms received and acquisition still in progress
+* Gray: meta data are missing

 .. figure:: media/scolv/picker-acqui.png